huilinghe19/sardana_practise/jive/Readme.md

 I have also used the Write and Read method of PySerial class, Read method works but Write method did not work.
 So I have changed something in the Write method.
 Now the new Write method is available.
 But it is not like the original write method.
 Now I write command string into serial,  it works.
 But from the old code of write method, the input type is not string, but chararray.
 So I try to figure out this problem.

-7.About Write and Read and ReadLine method.
+7.About Write and Read and ReadLine method in "PySerial.py".

 We can use "Write" method to send the commands.
 "Read" and "ReadLine" commands are used to read the result.
 One point is that, you can only "Read"/"ReadLine" after "Write".
 After "Read"/"ReadLine", "Read"/"ReadLine" can also work but the answer is always 0, because you have not "Write" somthing but already finished "Read"/"ReadLine".